idiot-io/TinyAudioBoot/README.md

 which on the most operating systems you can start by just clicking on it.
 The wav-file is created and stored in the same directory where you started the java program.

-You can also use it as a command line tool as follows:
+You can also use AudioBoot.jar directly from the command line without starting the GUI with the following command:

 > java -jar AudioBoot.jar someExampleFile.hex

+This might be usefull if you want to integrate it in your own applications.